qbicsoftware/research-data-management/docs/experiment/experiment_creation.md

 which will open the edit experimental variable dialog in which the necessary changes can be made and saved via a click on the save button.
 ![edit_experimental_variables](images/edit_experimental_variables.png)

+!!! info "Editing Variables"
+    Keep in mind, that variables can only be edited/deleted if no experimental groups are defined within the experiment.
+    Otherwise, you need to delete the experimental groups before the variables can be edited.

 ## Experimental Group Creation

 Experimental groups contain the biological replicates which experienced the same condition defined by its experimental variables within your experiment.